Track mileage automatically

 Mileage allowance

 An allowance is paid upfront, typically every month, and then settled later using a mileage rate.
-You can give an allowance to make sure your employees have cash on hand to cover their expenses, such as lease payments on their cars.
+You can give an allowance to ensure your employees have cash on hand to cover their expenses, such as car lease payments.

-The administrative burden of paying an allowance and accounting for expenses afterwards can be cumbersome if you don't have a streamlined payment process.
+The administrative burden of paying an allowance and accounting for expenses afterward can be cumbersome if you don't have a streamlined payment process.

 Even if you use an allowance, you and your employees still need to be aware of the IRS' standard mileage rate.
 If the allowance comes out to a higher reimbursement than would have resulted from using the IRS' standard mileage rate, the excess needs to be returned.
 If it isn't returned, the excess needs to be reported as pay and be taxed.